School-of-Rust/school-of-rust/content/lessons/course3/_index.md

 +++
-title = "Course 3"
+title = "Common Types"
 description = "This is the third course." template = "section.html" page_template = "lesson.html"
-sort_by = "date"
+sort_by = "weight"
 weight = 30

 [extra]
-icon = "fa-solid fa-baby-carriage"
+icon = "fa-solid fa-shapes"
 +++

 This is the third course.